a-type/graphql-cypher/README.md

   - This could probably be changed, but not within the current middleware model.
 A new traversal to just resolve the Cypher queries before the main resolvers are called would probably need to be introduced.
 - `@cypher` custom queries are probably not going to be as performant as a hand-written query.
 But, that is the core tradeoff of the library; it would be labor-intensive if not infeasible to try to anticipate and craft a custom query for every GraphQL query your users make.
   - One of my first roadmap items is to investigate more 'builder-style' query directives which make a more native query instead of only supporting raw Cypher statements
+- Relationships are simply not a part of the way this library works right now.
+This is obviously a significant limitation, but it shouldn't be hard to change...
+I just haven't gotten around to defining that use case yet.

+## Inspiration

+Obviously the official [`neo4j-graphql-js`](https://github.com/neo4j-graphql/neo4j-graphql-js) was a huge inspiration for this library.
+I learned a lot by reading over their unit tests and source code, without which I would probably have struggled for far longer trying to understand how to craft the underlying Cypher queries.

+`neo4j-graphql-js` still has a lot of great features which I don't intend to bring to `graphql-cypher`, namely things like automated generation with convention-based parameters.
+I hope that `graphql-cypher` will become a tool geared toward a specific audience of people like me who want full control over their app, and `neo4j-graphql-js` can continue to evolve in the direction of auto-generated schemas and turnkey prototyping solutions.

 ---